 The Salem Trolley Tour also offers a night-time Tales and Tombstones tour, from July-October, at 6pm each night on Saturdays and Sundays (as well as Thursday & Fridays in October.)
 The tour discusses Salem’s notorious murders and executions, ghosts stories about Salem’s haunted hotels, restaurants, islands and ghost ships as well stories about the secret tunnels that run underneath the city.

 The Salem Trolley Tour also has a Christmas tour from November 28 – December 23 called A Christmas Carol.
 The tour is an interactive performance of the holiday classic A Christmas Carol by Charles Dickens.

 All tours depart from the company’s office at 8 Central Street and are approximately one hour.
 Tickets for all tours can be purchased online or in person the day of the tour.

 The Salem Smugglers’ Tour offers three different historical walking tours: The Downtown Smugglers’ Tour, Historic Salem Commons Smugglers’ Tour and the Salem Laughing Tour.

 The Downtown Smugglers’ Tour is led by the author of the book Salem Secret Underground: The History of the Tunnels in the City and it discusses the secret tunnels built underneath Salem in the early 19th century.
 The tour includes exclusive photos of the secret tunnels and a visit to two of the sealed tunnel entrances (the tour guide lifts the covers and lets you look inside.)

 The Salem laughing tour explores the irony of Salem’s history.
 The tour starts in downtown Salem, passes by the common and ends at the waterfront.
-This 50 minute tour takes place Thursday-Monday at 6pm and tickets are $15.
+This 50 minute tour takes place Thursday-Monday at 6pm.